 How does cold affect our dog’s health?

+Although treatable if caught quickly, all these conditions could have potentially serious consequences for the health of your dog.
+Frostbite can cause lasting tissue damage, and hypothermia is life-threatening.
 While prevention is by far the easiest way to protect your dog, early detection is vital.
-Recognising the symptoms of both conditions enables a quick response and will prevent any lasting damage to your dog.
+Recognizing the symptoms enables a quick response and will prevent any lasting damage to your dog.

 Instead, try one of the following and contact your vet;